Not prioritizing flex? You won’t like what’s really going on

 Hybrid work is fundamentally about people (just read the manifesto!).
 It’s about ensuring that each individual in the company feels supported in their own unique way — so that they can flourish in whatever working environment suits them best.

 Enter HR.
-With such a strong connection to people — and their satisfaction in work and beyond — it feels like a no brainer that they should somehow be involved when it comes to overseeing a change that affects every single person in the company.
+With such a strong connection to people — and their satisfaction in work and beyond — it feels like a no-brainer that they should somehow be involved when it comes to overseeing a change that affects every single person in the company.

 HR representatives could ensure employees are set up to be just as effective from their homes, oversee the complexities of their working requirements, and provide adequate onboarding and training to employees who are less familiar with the processes of hybrid work.